akto-api-security/Documentation/traffic-connections/traffic-data-sources/aws-ecs.md

     When the ECS cluster is running on AWS FARGATE infrastructure. **If your cluster is an EC2 instances type infrastructure and not a FARGATE cluster, then go to [EC2 instances section](#ec2-instances-infrastructure)** <figure><img src="../../.gitbook/assets/ecs-2.png" alt="ECS FARGATE launch type"><figcaption><p>ECS FARGATE launch type</p></figcaption></figure>

     1. We need to add a container to the task definition of the task, from which we want to monitor.
-Add a container with the configuration defined below:
+Add a container with the configuration defined below.
+Please replace the `AKTO_MONGO_IP` and `AKTO_KAFKA_IP` variables, as obtained from [step 1](#adding-akto-traffic-collector).

         ```bash
         {